AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message.md

    >
    >Adding a token may cause the message to exceed the character limit.
 The message then will split, resulting in additional charges.

-1. Click **Link** in the Insert menu to add a link to your message.
+1. Click **[!UICONTROL Link]** in the [!UICONTROL Insert] menu to add a link to your message.

    ![](assets/full-message-link-hand.jpg)

 1. Select a link type.
 Marketo Landing Page is the default.
-If you go with that, you need to select the landing page from the drop-down and click **Insert**.
+If you go with that, you need to select the landing page from the drop-down and click **[!UICONTROL Insert]**.

    ![](assets/insert-link-real-hands.jpg)